 Before a grandparent can adopt their grandchild, all other parental rights must be terminated.
 This can be done with an Affidavit of Relinquishment (Texas Family Code – FAM § 161.103).
-How easy (or difficult) this step will be depends entirely on the specific facts of your individual case.
-In some cases, the child’s parents may no longer be around or they may be willing to relinquish their rights.
-In other cases, grandparents may need to fight to protect their grandchild from a parent who is putting them in danger.
+How easy (or difficult) this step will be depends entirely on the specific facts of your case.
+Sometimes, the child’s parents may no longer be around, or they may be willing to relinquish their rights.
+In other cases, grandparents may need to fight to protect their grandchild from a parent putting them in danger.

 DFPS Will Conduct a Home Study

 Before a legal adoption can occur, the Texas Department of Family and Protective Services (DFPS) must conduct an official home study.
-Even if your grandchildren currently live with you and they have done so for several years, a home study will still be required.
+Even if your grandchildren live with you and have done so for several years, a home study will still be required.
 A home study should not stress you out.
-While you need to carefully prepare for it, you should remember that it is not meant to be an adversarial process; DFPS is only there to confirm that you are able to provide a safe, healthy environment for your grandchild.
+While you must prepare for it carefully, remember that it is not meant to be adversarial; DFPS is only there to confirm that you can provide a safe, healthy environment for your grandchild.

 The Child May Have to Consent to the Adoption

 In Texas, most children who are twelve years old or older must consent to an adoption.
-If the child does not consent, the adoption may not be approved by the court.
-Though, Texas courts do have the authority to waive this requirement if they believe that the child is not acting in their own best interests.
+If the child does not consent, the court may not approve the adoption.
+Though, Texas courts do have the authority to waive this requirement if they believe the current parent-child relationship is not working and the child is not acting in their own best interests.

 There Will Be a Court Hearing

 Finally, all grandparent adoption cases require a court hearing.
 In some cases, this can be a relatively quick process.
-In fact, parental rights may be terminated and grandparent adoption may be finalized all in one hearing.
+Parental rights may be terminated, and grandparent adoption may be finalized all in one hearing.
 However, that is certainly not always the case.
 The adoption process can be complicated.
 If you are a grandparent considering adopting your grandchild, it is highly recommended that you seek guidance from an experienced Texas family law attorney.

 Get Help From an Experienced Texas Grandparent Adoption Lawyer Today

-To set up a fully private review of your grandparent adoption case, please call us at (512) 320-912 or contact us through our website.
+To schedule a fully private review of your grandparent adoption case, please call us at (512) 320-912 or contact us through our website.
 We represent grandparents in Austin and throughout the surrounding communities in Central Texas.